-Important Note: As an agency, the WWVMPO/SRTPO does not anticipate engaging in lobbying activities during SFY 2024.
+Important Note: As an agency, the WWVMPO/SRTPO does not anticipate engaging in lobbying activities during SFY 20245.
 In the event that a staff member or representative engages in lobbying, only local funds - not associated with any federal or state transportation planning grants - will be used, and the related activities will be reported, as required in 31 USC 1352 and 49 CFR 20 as well as 2 CFR Part 225 Appendix B and Part 220 Appendix A.

-Task Budget: \$201,111 (MPO Staff) and \$5,000 (Consultant)

-Deliverables: Meeting Agendas, Materials, and Minutes; Accounts Payables, Invoices, and various

-Financial Records, Grant Application; etc.
+Task Budget: \$ 148.515 201,111 (MPO Staff) and \$5,000 (Consultant) Deliverables: Meeting Agendas, Materials, and Minutes; Accounts Payables, Invoices, and various Financial Records, Grant Application; etc. Timeframe: Ongoing Lead: WWVMPO/SRTPO Executive Director Support: WWVMPO/SRTPO Associate Transportation Planner, Policy Board, TAC, CTUIR, ODOT, WSDOT, FHWA, and FTA.

-Timeframe: Ongoing

-Support: WWVMPO/SRTPO Associate Planner, Policy Board, TAC, CTUIR, ODOT, WSDOT,

-FHWA, and FTA.
 Consulting Services for SS4A grant application.

-Regulation: 23 CFR 450.300 through 450.340; WAC 468-86-010 through 468-86-160 the "Planning Factors" Section of this document)

-Planning Factor: Economic Vitality, Safety, Security, Mobility, Environment, Integration, Efficiency,

-Preservation, Resiliency, Tourism (as prescribed by 23 CFR 450.306, also referred to in
+Regulation: 23 CFR 450.300 through 450.340; WAC 468-86-010 through 468-86-160 Planning Factor: Economic Vitality, Safety, Security, Mobility, Environment, Integration, Efficiency, Preservation, Resiliency, Tourism (as prescribed by 23 CFR 450.306, also referred to in the "Planning Factors" Section of this document)